Guide to Installing Windows on a Chromebook

 Short a Jumper

 Some devices don’t support either of the above methods.
 You’ll need to locate a jumper hole inside the machine and short it to disable write protection.
-I haven’t dealt with这类机器 myself, so I won’t elaborate — it’s麻烦得要命 anyway.
+I haven’t dealt with these devices myself, so I won’t elaborate — for it’s extremely tricky.
 But the best method is still the next one.

 Too long, here’s a link directly: